Burglars posing as We Energies workers rob Mount Pleasant home

 MOUNT PLEASANT — Burglars posed as We Energies workers and stole cash from a couple’s home, officials reported.

 The Mount Pleasant Police Department responded to the 3200 block of South Green Bay Road in reference to a reported burglary just before 8 p.m.
-Wednesday just before 8 p.m., according to a news release from the MPPD.
+Wednesday, according to a news release from the MPPD.

-Officers found that two men posed as We Energies workers and pulled up to an older couple’s residence in an older white pickup truck.
+Officers found that two men posed as We Energies workers and pulled up to an older couple’s residence in a white pickup truck.

 The burglars were wearing work clothes and had face masks on.
 They indicated they were there to check trees’ interference with power lines.
 This was a ruse to lure the couple into the backyard, police said.